AngelinaZhai/AngelinaZhai/README.md

 ### :woman_technologist: About Me:

 Welcome!
-I am an ECE student interested in the interdisciplinary applications of technology.
 Check out the demos listed in the "Past Projects" section!

 ---